The ultimate locals guide to the Raymond Island Koala walk

 Can I walk the whole island?

-Being a small island you could walk right around it but it is not recommended.
-In the area where the majority of locals live you will find some paved roads that are easy to walk on but once you venture off you will find most are dirt roads with a small shoulder section that is really only suitable for one car at a time.
+Being a small island, you could walk around it, but it is not recommended.
+In the area where the majority of locals live, you will find some paved roads that are easy to walk on, but once you venture off, you will find most are dirt roads with a small shoulder section that is only suitable for one car at a time.

-You will find the South Raymond Island Foreshore Walk may be the better option if you would like a longer walk of the island.
-The first section is a boardwalk which is very family-friendly and great for kids.
-The rest of the 4.7-kilometre loop walk incorporates some bushwalking and some waters edge walking as well.
+The South Raymond Island Foreshore Walk may be the better option if you would like a longer walk of the island.
+The first section is a boardwalk, which is very family-friendly and great for kids.
+The rest of the 4.7-kilometre loop walk incorporates some bushwalking and water edge walking.

 Visit Melbourne on a budget?
 All the best free things to do in Melbourne